COLORADO ROCKIES NOTES:

-- The Rockies are in a stretch of three straight and four of five series against American League ballclubs, having gone 15-19 in Interleague play this season … 11 of the Rockies’ 33 games so far after the All-Star Break have come against AL clubs, all 11 of them at home, with the Rockies going 6-5.
+- The Rockies are in a stretch of three straight and four of five series against American League ballclubs, having gone 15-20 in Interleague play this season … 12 of the Rockies’ 34 games so far after the All-Star Break have come against AL clubs, with the Rockies going 6-6.

-- Ryan McMahon’s 16 defensive runs saved are tied for the fourth-most in the Majors and lead all Major League third basemen.
+- Ryan McMahon’s 17 defensive runs saved are tied for the third-most in the Majors and tied with the Pirates’ Ke’Bryan Hayes for the most among all third basemen.

-- Rookie shortstop Ezequiel Tovar’s 11 DRS are fifth among all shortstops, third in the NL … his .986 fielding percentage currently stands as the second-best fielding percentage by a rookie shortstop in Major League history (min.
+- Rookie shortstop Ezequiel Tovar’s eight DRS are tied for fifth among all shortstops, tied for third in the NL … his .986 fielding percentage currently stands as the second-best fielding percentage by a rookie shortstop in Major League history (min.
 100 games) trailing Troy Tulowitzki (.987, 2007) (via.
 STATS PERFORM).

-- Rookie center fielder Brenton Doyle’s 11 defensive runs saved on the season lead all National League center fielders and rank third overall in the Majors … his 95.7 MPH average arm strength ranks fifth among all outfielders … Doyle’s active 85-game errorless streak is the second-longest by a rookie in Rockies history behind Matt Reynold’s 94 games from 2010-11, and is the second-longest active streak in the NL.
+- Rookie center fielder Brenton Doyle’s 11 defensive runs saved on the season lead all National League center fielders … his 95.5 MPH average arm strength ranks seventh among all outfielders … Doyle’s active 86-game errorless streak is the second-longest by a rookie in Rockies history behind Matt Reynold’s 94 games from 2010-11, and is the second-longest active streak in the NL.

-- Rookie outfielder Nolan Jones has totaled six DRS in the outfield while starting 31 games in right field and 21 in left … his average arm strength of 98.7 MPH is the best among all position players.
+- Rookie outfielder Nolan Jones has totaled five DRS in the outfield while starting 31 games in right field and 22 in left … his average arm strength of 98.9 MPH is the best among all position players.

-- Jones has 10 outfield assists, tied for the fifth-most in baseball and the most among all rookies … tied for the most by a Rockies rookie outfielder in franchise history with Brad Hawpe (2005) and tied for the 12th most in a season by any Rockies outfielder.
+- Jones’ 10 outfield assists are the sixth-most in baseball and the most among all rookies … tied for the most by a Rockies rookie outfielder in franchise history with Brad Hawpe (2005) and tied for the 12th most in a season by any Rockies outfielder.

 FEEL THE FLOW

-- Charlie Blackmon has hit safely in each of his first six games since being reinstated from the injured list on Aug.
-14, going 9-for-20 (.450) with two triples, two home runs, five RBI, four walks and one strikeout … has homered in consecutive games for the first time this season.
+- Charlie Blackmon has hit safely in each of his first seven games since being reinstated from the injured list on Aug.
+14, going 10-for-24 (.417) with one double, two triples, two home runs, five RBI, five walks and two strikeouts.

 - Blackmon is five RBI shy of tying Vinny Castilla (745 RBI) for the sixth-most in franchise history, and nine shy of tying Carlos González for fifth.